 We’ll split content-repurposing into two main categories, written (blog articles) and video.

-a) Written Law Firm content
+a) Written Law Firm Content

 Tip: Don’t forget to create a dedicated highlight where users can go back and review your stories.

 - Turn your best-performing articles into slide-decks and introduce them on SlideShare.
-Without requiring too much extra work, you can add another piece of content linked to your Law Firm.
+Without requiring too much extra work, you can add another piece of content linked to your law firm.
 It will not only help you attract the interest of people researching, but it can potentially help you SEO-wise.

 b) Video Content Repurposing

-- If you’re already investing in video marketing for your Law Firm, you already have some appealing clips on your website.
+- If you’re already investing in video marketing for your law firm, you already have some appealing clips on your website.
 Is it enough?
 It’s not, and you should maximize their visibility by uploading and optimizing them for YouTube.
 It can help more people find you and get answers to their questions, while YouTube can also help you SEO-wise in the long run.
-Ideally, your partners have you already covered with a compatible format, so all you need to do is optimize your YouTube channel and hit the upload.
-But it doesn’t have to stop on the organic side of matters.
+Ideally, your partners have you already covered with a compatible format, so all you need to do is optimize your YouTube channel and hit upload.
+But it doesn’t have to stop on the organic side of things.
 You can work on creating short videos from your existing content and start investing in the bumper or non-skippable video YouTube ads for your Law Firm.
 It can do wonders for your brand awareness and reach within your target audience.